Life Science Research: DNA Sequencing

-Patients today can receive a personalized map of their genetics from online labs like 23AndMe.com that answers questions on hereditary conditions and predispositions to illness.
+Patients can receive a personalized genetics map from online test labs for less than $200.
+Labs like 23AndMe.com answer questions on hereditary conditions and predispositions to illnesses.

 Recent advances in DNA testing mean that lives can potentially be saved if researchers catch these links and red flags quickly.